Koh Samui Island

 Our hotel is within walking distance of the main part of the town although it looks like something out of the Flintstones bedrock.
 It has a giant computer/tv in the room where we have been able to get online including skype and catch up with a few of our friends.

 Our first night we walked on the beach and were so surprised to find that all the beach front hotels had set up a restaurant of sorts right there on the waterfront.
 It really was beautiful to look down the stretch of the beach and see all the lights from the restaurants reflecting off the water.
-We settled on one of the resturants and I got the dish that I've been living off of here: Khao Pad - which basically is fried rice with vegetables in it.
-[We have become mainly vegetarian over here unless we are absolutely sure on the place].
+We settled on one of the resturants and I got the dish that I've been living off of here: Khao Pad - which basically is fried rice with vegetables in it. .
 Mom of course got some vegetable dish in

 oyster sauce which actually was quite good.